 In 2013, we announced the introduction of an online tool to help assess the technical skills of job applicants.
 This service provided a useful guide for our clients to judge the strengths and weaknesses of applicants for technical roles.
 At the time, it was a valuable tool in the arsenal of recruitment technology available to us.
 Of course, we use several different methods to assess the technical and non-technical capability of our candidates.

 How Technical Testing Works

 The system allows us to build a unique IT test for any given role by selecting groups of questions.
-The comprehensive question bank is organised by category and work skills.
+The comprehensive bank of questions makes it easy to search by category and work skills.

 The testing process is very simple; The client briefs us on the outcome they want to achieve from exploratory testing.
-We then create a test which is then sent to the candidate by email.
+We then create a test which we send to the candidate by email.
 The benefits of using this system are evident to both candidates and clients;

 - Candidates are able to perform tests from the comfort of their own home, in their own time.
 Thus reducing the need to arouse the suspicions of their current manager by taking time off work

 - Clients get an indication of the technical ability of the candidates on their shortlist.
 This reduces the need to waste valuable time interviewing incapable candidates unnecessarily

 Technical Testing is not the Same as Software Testing!

 Sadly, the systems we use do not enable us to assist our clients in testing their software.
 However, it can help us identify the best candidates to do that job for you.

 Of course, the capability is available for us to assess the testing skills of Software Developers, Software Engineers and Automation Test Engineers.
 However, the systems available provide us with the capability of testing for numerous other roles such as PHP Development and SQL Database Administration.